-Actualist rule-consequentialist criterion of wrongness: An act is wrong if and only if it is forbidden by rules the acceptance of which would actually result in the greatest good.
+Actualist rule-consequentialist criterion of wrongness: An act is wrong if and only if it is forbidden by rules that would actually result in the greatest good.

-Expectablist rule-consequentialist criterion of blameworthiness: An act is blameworthy if and only if it is forbidden by the rules the acceptance of which would result in the greatest expected good.
+Expectablist rule-consequentialist criterion of blameworthiness: An act is blameworthy if and only if it is forbidden by the rules that would foreseeably result in the greatest good.

 Let us replace “foreseeably result in the greatest good” with “result in the greatest expected good”.
 Here is how expected good of a set of rules is calculated.
-The acceptance of a set of rules of course has various possible alternative outcomes.
 Suppose we can identify the value or disvalue of each possible outcome a set of rules might have.
 Multiply the value of each possible outcome by the probability of that outcome’s occurring.
 Take all the products of these multiplications and add them together.
-The resulting number is the expected good of that set of rules.
+The resulting number quantifies the expected good of that set of rules.

 There might be considerable scepticism about how calculations of expected good are even possible (Lenman 2000).
 Even where such calculations are possible, they will often be quite impressionistic and imprecise.
-Nevertheless, we can reasonably hope to make at least some informed judgements about the likely consequences of alternative possible rules.
+Nevertheless, we can reasonably hope to make at least some informed judgements about the likely consequences of alternative possible rules (Burch-Brown 2014).
 And we could be guided by such judgements, as legislators often say they are.
 In contrast, which rules would actually have the very best consequences will normally be inaccessible.
 Hence, the expectablist rule-consequentialist criterion of blameworthiness is appealing.

 Now return to the proposal that, while the criterion of blameworthiness is the expectablist rule-consequentialist one, the correct criterion of moral wrongness is the actualist rule-consequentialist one.
-This is the proposal that rejects Mill’s move of tying moral wrongness to blameworthiness.
-There is a very strong objection to this proposal.
+This proposal rejects Mill’s move of tying moral wrongness to blameworthiness.
+There is, however, a very strong objection to this proposal.
 What is the role and importance of moral wrongness if it is disassociated from blameworthiness?

 In order to retain an obvious role and importance for moral wrongness, those committed to the expectablist rule-consequentialist criterion of blameworthiness are likely to endorse:

-Simple expectablist rule-consequentialist criterion of moral wrongness: An act is morally wrong if and only if it is forbidden by the rules the acceptance of which would result in the greatest expected good.
+Simple expectablist rule-consequentialist criterion of moral wrongness: An act is morally wrong if and only if it is forbidden by the rules that would result in the greatest expected good.

 What if, as far as we can tell, no one code has greater expected value than its rivals?
 We will need to amend our expectablist criteria in order to accommodate this possibility:

-Sophisticated expectablist rule-consequentialist criterion of moral wrongness: An act is morally wrong if and only if it is forbidden either by the rules the acceptance of which would result in the greatest expected good, or, if two or more alternative codes of rules are equally best in terms of expected good, by the one of these codes closest to conventional morality.
+Sophisticated expectablist rule-consequentialist criterion of moral wrongness: An act is morally wrong if and only if it is forbidden either by the rules that would result in the greatest expected good, or, if two or more alternative codes of rules are equally best in terms of expected good, by the one of these codes closest to conventional morality.

-An implication of this is that we should make changes to the status quo where but only where these changes have greater expected value than sticking with the status quo.
+An implication is that people should make changes to the status quo where but only where these changes have greater expected value than sticking with the status quo.
 Rule-consequentialism manifestly has the capacity to recommend change.
 But it does not favor change for the sake of change.

 Rule-consequentialism most definitely does need to be formulated so as to deal with ties in expected value.
-However, for the rest of this article, I will ignore this complication.
+However, for most of the rest of this article, I will ignore this complication.

 There are other important issues of formulation that rule-consequentialists face.
-One is the issue of whether rule-consequentialism should be formulated in terms of compliance with rules or in terms of acceptance of rules, or in terms of the teaching of rules.
-Admittedly, the most important aspect of accepting rules is compliance with them.
+One is the issue of whether rule-consequentialism should be formulated in terms of compliance with rules, in terms of acceptance of rules, or in terms of the teaching of rules.
+Admittedly, the most important consequence of teaching and accepting rules is compliance with them.
 And early formulations of rule-consequentialism did indeed explicitly mention compliance.
 For example, they said an act is morally wrong if and only if it is forbidden by rules the compliance with which will maximize the good (or the expected good).
-(See Austin 1832; Brandt 1959; Singer 1955; 1961.)
+(See Austin 1832; Brandt 1959; M. Singer 1955, 1961.)

 Suppose, for example, that, once a fairly simple and relatively undemanding code of rules Code A has been accepted, the expected value of Code A would be n.
-Suppose the more complicated and demanding alternative Code B would have an expected value of n + 5 once Code B has been accepted.
+Suppose a more complicated and demanding alternative Code B would have an expected value of \(n + 5\) once Code B has been accepted.
 So if we just consider the expected values of acceptance of the two alternative codes, Code B wins.

 As indicated, the costs of teaching a code successfully, so that the code is very widely internalized, are “transition costs”.
 But of course such transitions are always to one arrangement from another.
 The arrangement we are imagining the transition being to is the acceptance of a certain proposed code.
 The arrangement we are imagining the transition being from is … well, what?

 One answer is that the arrangement from which the transition is supposed to be starting is whatever moral code the society happens to accept already.
-That might seem like the natural answer, but in fact it is a poor one.
-The reason it is poor is that rule-consequentialism should not let the cost/benefit analysis of a proposed code be influenced by the costs of getting people to give up whatever rules they may have already internalised.
+That might seem like the natural answer.
+However, there is a strong objection to this answer, namely that rule-consequentialism should not let the cost/benefit analysis of a proposed code be influenced by the costs of getting people to give up whatever rules they may have already internalised.
 This is for two reasons.

 Another reason for rejecting the answer we are considering is that it threatens to underwrite an unattractive relativism.
 Different societies may differ considerably in their extant moral beliefs.
-So a way of assessing proposed codes that considers the costs of getting people already committed to some other code will end up having to countenance different transition costs to get to the same code.
-For example, the transition costs to a non-racist code are much more from an already accepted racist code than from an already accepted non-racist one.
+Thus, a way of assessing proposed codes that considers the costs of getting people already committed to some other code will end up having to countenance different transition costs to get to the same code.
+For example, the transition costs to a non-racist code are much higher from an already accepted racist code than from an already accepted non-racist one.
 Formulating rule-consequentialism so that it endorses the same code for 1960s Michigan as for 1960s Mississippi is desirable.
 (For opposing arguments that rule-consequentialism should be formulated so as to coutenance social relativism, see Kahn 2012; D. Miller 2014, 2021; T. Miller 2021.)

-A way to avoid ending up with the social relativism just identified is to formulate the theory in terms of acceptance by new generations of humans.
-So we compare the respective “teaching costs” of alternative codes, on the assumption that these codes will be taught to new generations of children, i.e., children who have not already been educated to accept a moral code.
+A way to avoid ending up with the social relativism just identified is to formulate rule-consequentialism in terms of acceptance by new generations of humans.
+The proposal might be that we compare the respective “teaching costs” of alternative codes, on the assumption that these codes will be taught to new generations of children, i.e., children who have not already been educated to accept a moral code.
 We are to imagine the children start off with natural (non-moral) inclinations to be very partial towards themselves and a few others.
 We should also assume that there is a cognitive cost associated with the learning of each rule.

 These are realistic assumptions, with big implications.
 One is that a cost/benefit analysis of alternative codes of rules would have reason to favor simpler codes over more complex ones.
 Of course there can also be benefits from having more, or more complicated, rules.
 Yet there is probably a limit on how complicated or complex a code can be and still have greater expected value than simpler codes, once teaching costs are included.

 Even if that picture of human nature is not correct, that is, even if making people completely impartial could be achieved without draining them of enthusiasm and passion, the cost of successfully making people care as much about every other individual as they do about themselves would be prohibitive.
-At some point on the spectrum running from complete partiality to complete impartiality, the costs of making people more impartial outweigh the benefits.
+At some point on the spectrum running from complete partiality to complete impartiality, the costs of pushing and inducing everyone further along the spectrum outweigh the benefits.

-These will consist mainly in rules about punishment.
-From a rule-consequentialist point of view, the main point of punishment is to deter certain kinds of act.
-There is also the need to get undeterred, dangerous people off the streets.
+Such rules will crucially include rules about punishment.
+From a rule-consequentialist point of view, one point of punishment is to deter certain kinds of act.
+Another point of punishment is to get undeterred, dangerous people off the streets.
 Perhaps rule-consequentialism can admit that another point of punishment is to appease the primitive lust for revenge on the part of victims of such acts and their family and friends.
 Finally, there is the expressive and reinforcing power of rules about punishment.